Keynote

 Allison Wyper

-Allison Wyper is a performance artist, consultant, and arts entrepreneur with over two decades of experience supporting artists and organizations.
-She is the founder of Rhizomatic Arts, where she helps creative professionals work independently while building supportive networks.
-A Master Facilitator of the Business of Art curriculum, she authored CCI’s forthcoming Business of Art Facilitation Guide.
-Her performance and curatorial projects have been presented internationally, and she now lives in Nevada County, where she continues to develop sustainable models for artist-led work.
+Allison Wyper is a performance artist, consultant, and arts entrepreneur with over 20 years of experience supporting artists and organizations.
+She founded Rhizomatic Arts in Los Angeles in 2014 to help creatives work independently while cultivating strong networks of support.
+A Master Facilitator of the Business of Art curriculum created by the Center for Cultural Innovation (CCI), she authored CCI’s forthcoming *Business of Art Facilitation Guide* and previously served as Artists Knowledge Manager at CCI.
+Her performances and curatorial projects have been presented internationally, and she continues to champion sustainable, artist-led professional development models.

 Allison Wyper